BenjaminBest/DetectPublicApiChanges/README.md

           |-- PropertyDeclarationSyntax
 ```

-The most generic type which can be used it the `SyntaxNode`.
+The most generic type which can be used is the `SyntaxNode`.

 Below the basic C# code to read the solution file is described.
 It is also possible to directly analyze C# via a string, which is useful for unit tests.